 The illegal trade in wildlife products is a major problem for these animals and a big contributor to their decreasing populations.
 They are the most trafficked non-human animal and we hope that this article can help more people learn that the scales are just made up of simple keratin we all have in hair and fingernails.

-Feel free to share this so that more people can learn about these shy scaly mammals.
+Please share this so that more people can learn about these shy scaly mammals.